 EDU 499 - Selected Topics and Readings in Education

 This course covers selected topics and readings that are related to the student's area of study.
-Permission of the faculty and Vice President for Academic Affairs is required before registration.
+Permission of the instructor and the Division Chair is required before registration.
 Prerequisite: Senior classification.
 Offered on demand.